holochain/deepkey/README.md

   - there are no create or delete actions

 ### Updating the change rules

-A `ChangeRule` defines the rules within a keyset.
-It can be configured to support signing with M of N keys (ie. an `AuthoritySpec`) which is used to validate changes to keys and the change rules themselves.
+A `ChangeRule` defines the rules that apply to keys under the management of a keyset.
+It is designed to support signing with M of N keys (ie. an `AuthoritySpec`) which is used to validate changes to keys and the change rules themselves.

+> NOTE: that the spec change signature validation does NOT require that all the signers exist as
+> agents in Deepkey.
+This means hardware wallets, FIDO-compliant keys, smart cards, etc. could be
+> used to provide signatures into your multisig.

 Initially, the change rule is has an `AuthoritySpec` set to 1 of 1 with the only authority being the FDA.